-The project site is located in the Stanislaus and Tuolumne Rivers GSA.
-The current parcel receives irrigated water from Oakdale Irrigation District (OID) through the Kearney Lateral and the 30-foot-wide OID underground Erlanger Pipeline easement.
-A condition of approval has been applied to the project requiring proposed irrigation easements to be shown on the recorded Parcel Map.
-Easements for the irrigation infrastructure will be required to be granted upon transfer/sale of the proposed parcels.
+The project site is located in the West Turlock Subbasin GSA.
+The current parcel is bisected by the TID Lower Lateral No. 2 canal at the northwestern corner of the site.
+The current parcel receives irrigated water from TID through the Lower Lateral No. 2 canal that runs along the north property line of the current parcel and drains to the south; no change in irrigation infrastructure is proposed as part of this request.
+Proposed Parcel 1 is improved with the following existing irrigation easements: a 25-foot-wide irrigation easement running from the northern to southern portion of the parcel; a 33-foot-wide road easement along the western property line; a 90-foot-wide TID right-of-way easement along the northern portion of the parcel; and a 40-foot-wide irrigation easement in the southwest corner of the parcel.
+A condition of approval has been applied to the project requiring all existing irrigation easements be shown on the recorded Parcel Map.
 No construction is proposed as part of this request; therefore, the current absorption patterns of water upon this property will not be altered.
 Current standards require that all of a project's stormwater be maintained on-site.
 Consequently, runoff associated with any future construction on either proposed parcel will be reviewed as part of the overall building permit review process.
-No septic systems or additional wells are being proposed as a part of this project.
+No septic systems or wells are being proposed as a part of this project.
 The project was referred to the Department of Environmental Resources who did not respond with comments regarding any on-site wells or water.
 However, all new wells are subject to review under the County's Well Permitting Program, which will determine whether a new well will require environmental review.
 As part of the building permit review process, any residential development will be reviewed by DER and subject to their standards.
 As a result of the development standards required for this project, impacts associated with drainage, water quality, and runoff are expected to have a less than significant impact.